Dias-Gabriel-Dev/projeto-comercio/README.md

 This project was developed with inspiration from the Node.JS Object Oriented Programming class at the Tech Alura Educational Institution.
 In this, I developed a simple and modular program for small businesses in general, the example code simulates a clothing store.
 Was utilized a method package.json to modulate using commands import and export.
-The modulation are done in 2 directories: Classes-produtos(Product-classes), which contains product list, and a Classes-usuariios(User-classes), where each user level has its own separate code and its own limitation of action.
+The modulation are done in 2 directories: Classes-produtos(Product-classes), which contains product list, and a Classes-usuarios(User-classes), where each user level has its own separate code and its own limitation of action.